StyraInc/rego-style-guide/README.md

 A good idea could be to run `opa fmt --write` on save, which can be configured in most editors.
 If you want to enforce `opa fmt` formatting as part of your build pipeline, use `opa fmt --fail`.

+In order to not flood this guide with data, formatting conventions covered by `opa fmt` will not be included here.

 ### Use strict mode

-Strict mode provides extra checks for common mistakes like redundant imports, or unused variables.
+[Strict mode](https://www.openpolicyagent.org/docs/latest/strict/) provides extra checks for common mistakes like redundant imports, or unused variables.
 Include an `opa check --strict path/to/polices` step as part of your build pipeline.

 ### Use metadata annotations